Fayetteville & Cumberland County, North Carolina

 The early and more fortunate era of Fayetteville came to an end in 1831 when a fire destroyed much of the city.
-Miraculously, nobody died in the fire, though many were injured.
+Miraculously, nobody died in the fire.
 One interesting note is that this event indirectly led to a fire months later in Raleigh.

 Prior to the Civil War, Fayetteville hosted a military armory on Haymount.
 That building transformed into a Confederate gun factory.
 General Sherman and his Union Troops paid a visit to the armory near the end of the war and burned much of Fayetteville in turn.

 After the war, Fayetteville experience a period of slow growth.
 In the 1890s, Railroad lines eventually made their way through the area and led to a renewed economic boost.

 Of course, the biggest move for the area happened near the end of World War I. The US Army established Camp Bragg, which housed Pope Field’s artillery and planes.
 It would eventually earn a new designation as Fort Bragg.

 During World War II, Fort Bragg was called upon to become the largest Army training site.
 Its importance during WWII and the Korean and Vietnam wars led to a huge boom in Fayetteville’s population.
 That’s led to multiple industries coming to the area, making Cumberland County an important hub of commerce.

 Things to Do in Fayetteville NC and Cumberland County Today